 Salineras de Maras – salt mines from the time of the Inca Empire

 Salineras de Maras is a salt mine.
 It is located near the town of Maras, hence the name Salineras de Maras.
 The complex consists of more than 5000 salt ponds situated on the steep slopes of the valley of Urubamba.
-First salt ponds in this place existed at the time of the Inca Empire and what is important, production of salt, in the same style, lasts to this day.
+First salt ponds in this place existed at the time of the Inca Empire and what interestingly, production of salt in the same Inca style, lasts to this day.

 Entrance ticket to Salineras de Maras costs only 7 Soles and can be purchased in front of the gate.

-There is an option for the experienced cyclists, who how to deal with the bike, how to repair it on the way and read the map, or simply ask for directions, to organize an expedition on your own.
+There is an option for the experienced cyclists, who know how to deal with a bike, to organize an expedition on your own.
 It’s a great way to save some money.
-If it is not your case, we strongly recommend you to go with someone with experience or book a trip in your local travel agency (costs about $ 80-140 – depends on the company, the quality of bikes and the amount of hours – if it will be full day – around 10-12 hours it can cost even 150-180 $ per person).
+If it is not your case, we strongly recommend you to go with someone with experience or book a trip in your local travel agency (costs about $ 80-140 – depends on the company, the quality of bikes and the amount of hours – if it will be full day – around 10-12 hours it can cost 150-180 $ per person).
 You will avoid the unwanted stress and you will have everything prepared, you will not get lost, and if something will happen with the bike, you will receive other or the one you use, will be repaired.
-You will be provided with a private transport which will be always close to you, so if you will feel tired or you will want to change the road of the biking part, you will have that option.
+You will be provided with a private transport which will be always close to you.
 Also if you will have private transport with you, there will be possibility to see even more- like for example the Inca ruins in Chinchero and zip line situated nearby.
-That can be a really incredible day for you, which you will always remember.
+That can be a really incredible day for you, one which you will always remember.

 However if you will decide to do the tour on your own, here you will find useful information.